Executive Updates from

 This month, we embark on a first-of-its-kind, comprehensive branding campaign for the Health Science Center— Making What If Possible.
 As part of the university’s national reputation campaign, Making What If Possible will result in greater awareness of Texas A&M as a key contributor in fearlessly addressing the greatest health challenges of the state of Texas and the nation.
 Through a wide range of multiple influential digital magazines and newspapers, as well as video and social media, the Making What If Possible campaign will put the Texas A&M health enterprise front and center across the state of Texas.

 The new campaign is a bold initiative that I am confident will position the Health Science Center and our colleges as leaders who will stop at nothing to make a difference.
 Whether addressing health disparities in rural populations, cultivating an environment that supports our military, veterans and their families, or innovating cutting-edge solutions using our expertise in medicine and engineering to improve health, we are on the forefront of every human need.
 I look forward to sharing, throughout this campaign, the great ways our faculty, staff and students are making the impossible, possible.
-I encourage you to find out more about the campaign here.
 Stay tuned for more to come on the Making What If Possible campaign in the coming weeks.

 Texas A&M celebrates Women in Medicine Month: